Timinator2000/Python-Programming-for-the-Humanities/Chapter 02/02 - reading files.md

 # Reading files

-> __Playground note:__ In the original Jupyter Notebooks, the authors use `open` and `close` when working with files.
+> __Playground Note:__ In the original Jupyter Notebooks, the authors use `open` and `close` when working with files.
 Due to the environment in which this playground runs, the follow structure is used instead:
 >
 > ```python
 > with open('some_file.txt', 'r') as infile: